 Architectural space occurs as a result of the relationship between volumes, plans and lines, or, architecturally speaking, between bodies, surfaces and bars.
 The central theme of the architectural design is to give shape to the mentioned bodies, tables and bars and juxtapose them according to the function you would like to fulfil.
 The architectural project is understood as a process, at the end of which there is the solution that was still unknown at the beginning.
 Here is one of the greatest dangers of mock-ups: its construction already anticipates a precise idea of the project and fixes it, threatening to stop its development at a too short stage.

 Drawing is the environment in which the architects think, work, and especially, dream.
-The model – especially the conceptual model or the study model – is a necessary tool for architectural work that joins sketches.
-The first conceptual models ease the variability of insinuating drawing.
+The architectural model – especially the conceptual architectural model or the study architectural model – is a necessary tool for architectural work that joins sketches.
+The first conceptual architectural models ease the variability of insinuating drawing.

 Drawing and modelling mean designing the formal bases of the project: building a repertoire of shapes.